opendistro/for-elasticsearch-docs/docs/ism/index.md

 4. In the **Define policy** section, enter your policy.
 5. Choose **Create**.

-After you create a policy, your next step is to set up an `ism_template` so when an index is created that matches the index template pattern, the index will have the policy attached to it:
+After you create a policy, your next step is to attach this policy to an index or indices.
+You can set up an `ism_template` in the policy so when you create an index that matches the ISM template pattern, the index will have this policy attached to it:

 ```json
 PUT _opendistro/_ism/policies/policy_id